 - Monopoly (Kid favorite but it takes FOREVER.
 We usually pair an adult with each younger kid for this one.)

-My kids were really helpful in testing the recipes for The Wellness Mama Cookbook, and we have some great memories from cooking together.
+My kids were really helpful in testing the recipes for my cookbook, and we have some great memories from cooking together.
 I love cooking with my kids for a few reasons: